imagej/imagej.github.io/pages/BigDataViewer.md

 dataset.
 Therefore, BigDataViewer allows to save and load these settings.

-Select {% include bc content='File | Save settings' %} from the menu to
-store settings to an XML file, and {% include bc content='File | Load settings' %} to load them from an XML file.
+Select {% include bc content='File | Save settings'%} from the menu to store settings to an XML file, and {% include bc content='File | Load settings'%} to load them from an XML file.

 When a dataset is opened, BigDataViewer automatically loads an appropriately named settings file if it is present.
 This settings file